PADI Diving Courses

 Multilevel & Computer Dive

 Understand the importance of dive computers.
-Find how they can help you maximizing your depths and times in the safest possible way.
+Find how they can help to maximize your depths and times in the safest possible way.
 Dive computers are supplied for this dive.

 Practice drifting a dive site while avoiding any contact with the aquatic life and bottom.
 Practice using a Signal Marker Buoy to advise the boat of your location at the end of a dive.